electron/osx-sign/README.md

   })
 ```

-The only mandatory option for `signAsync` is a path to your `.app` package.
+The only mandatory option for `sign` is a path to your `.app` package.
 Configuration for most Electron apps should work out of the box.
 For full configuration options, see the [API documentation].